CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Getting to know our algorithm

-As with RRQR, we can ask that a QRCP algorithm be associated with \textit{functions} $f$ and $g$ for which $(f(\ell,n))_{\ell=1}^k$ and $(g(\ell,n))_{\ell=1}^k$ provide strong RRQR factors for any rank-$k$ matrix with $n$ columns on which the algorithm might be applied.
-The first algorithm that could ensure this was introduced by Gu and Eisenstat \cite{GE:1996}.
-Setting the tuning parameter of their algorithm to two leads to strong RRQR factors
+As with RRQR, we can ask that a QRCP algorithm be associated with \textit{functions} $f$ and $g$ for which $(f(\ell,n))_{\ell=1}^k$ and $(g(\ell,n))_{\ell=1}^k$ provide strong RRQR coefficients for any rank-$k$ matrix with $n$ columns.
+The first algorithm that could ensure this was introduced by Gu and Eisenstat \cite{GE:1996}.\footnote{The Gu-Eisenstat algorithm actually bounds $(\Roo_{\ell})^{-1}\Rot_{\ell}$ \textit{elementwise}.
+The elementwise bounds readily imply the spectral-norm bounds that we require.} Setting the tuning parameter of their algorithm to two leads to strong RRQR coefficients